turnerdaniel/Label-Recognition/README.md

 ## Usage

 Open the MATLAB IDE.
-Ensure that the directory containing ```script.m``` is selected as the current folder.
+Ensure that the directory containing ```main.m``` is selected as the current folder.

 Enter the following in the Command Window to execute the software:

 ```
-script
+main
 ```
 Import an image using the file selection window.